Lawn Care For Beginners (in 13 Easy Steps)

 Here are some ways you can practice lawn care with the environment in mind:

-• Use no more than the recommended amount of fertilizer.
+• Don’t fertilize more than recommended.
 Using too much fertilizer may harm your grass, and excess fertilizer will wash away and pollute local waterways.

 • Install a rain barrel near your gutter system and use the water for irrigation.
 Harvesting rainwater helps lower your reliance on the local water supply.